General Overview

 Split Heat Pump (HP)

-A HP is a split system that provides heating or cooling and is comprised of an indoor unit with a fan and evaporator coil and an outdoor unit with a fan and condenser coil.
+An HP is a split system that provides heating or cooling and is comprised of an indoor unit with a fan and evaporator coil and an outdoor unit with a fan and condenser coil.

-A fuel burning device that heats air for space conditioning.
+A fuel-burning device that heats air for space conditioning.

 Rooftop Unit (RTU)